 Wood blinds can get dusty and dirty like anything else in your office or workplace.
-Build-up on your wood blinds can be unsightly, and dust can accumulate, aggravating allergies of employees.
+Build-up on your wood blinds can be unsightly, and dust can accumulate, aggravating the allergies of employees.
 Keeping wood blinds clean requires a little effort and a cleaning schedule.
 Let’s avoid the unsightliness and talk about how to clean wood blinds at your office.

 How to Clean Wood Blinds at your Office